GMLC-TDC/HELICS/docs/user-guide/running_interaction.md

 the configuration will then make the webserver accessible on any interface on port 8080.

 ## Making queries
-The running webserver will start a process that can respond to http request.
+The running webserver will start a process that can respond to http requests.
 It can accept GET or POST requests as a REST API.

 As a demo case there is a brokerServerTestCase executable built as part of the HELICS_EXAMPLES.
 Running this example starts a webserver on the localhost using port 80.